mjstraughan/CubingHistory/docs/3x3/Methods/3Color.md

 ![](img/3-Color/ChristosFirstSite.png)

 In February 2009, Christos published his 3-Color solution, making it available for purchase in booklet form [^christos-2009-1].
-The booklet could be purchased on three different websites [^christos-2009-2] [^christos-2009-3] [^christos-nd].
-Accompanying the post was a video providing an example solve [^christos-2009-4].
-In March 2009, Christos posted another video that discusses the booklet [^christos-2009-5].
+The booklet could be purchased on three different websites [^christos-2009-2] [^christos-2009-3] [^christos-2009-4].
+Accompanying the post was a video providing an example solve [^christos-2009-5].
+In March 2009, Christos posted another video that discusses the booklet [^christos-2009-6].

 ![](img/3-Color/Christos2.png)
 <br/>